 - A. Penalty Schedule.
 The State Licensing Authority will make determinations regarding the type of penalty to impose based on the severity of the violation in the following categories: - 1.
 License Violations Affecting Public Safety.
-This category of violation is the most severe and may include, but is not limited to, Retail Marijuana sales to persons under the age of 21 years, consuming marijuana on the Licensed Premises, Retail Marijuana sales in excess of the relevant transaction limit, permitting the diversion of Retail Marijuana outside the regulated distribution system, possessing Retail Marijuana or Retail Marijuana Product obtained from outside the regulated distribution system or from an unauthorized source, making misstatements or omissions in the Inventory Tracking System, failing to continuously escort a visitor in a Limited Access Area, violations related to co-located Medical Marijuana Centers and Retail Marijuana Businesses, failure to maintain books and records to fully account for all transactions of the business, Advertising violations directly targeting minors, or packaging or labeling violations that directly impact consumer safety.
+This category of violation is the most severe and may include, but is not limited to, Retail Marijuana sales to persons under the age of 21 years, consuming marijuana on the Licensed Premises, Retail Marijuana sales in excess of the relevant transaction limit, permitting the diversion of Retail Marijuana outside the regulated distribution system, possessing Retail Marijuana or Retail Marijuana Product obtained from outside the regulated distribution system or from an unauthorized source, making misstatements or omissions in the Inventory Tracking System, failing to continuously escort a visitor in a Limited Access Area, violations related to co-located Medical Marijuana Centers-Businesses and Retail Marijuana Businesses Establishments, violations related to R&D Co-Location Permits, failure to maintain books and records to fully account for all transactions of the business, failure to cooperate with Division investigators during the court of an investigation, failure to account fully for all Transfers of Sampling Units, Advertising violations directly targeting minors, or packaging or labeling violations that directly impact consumer safety.
 Violations of this nature generally have an immediate impact on the health, safety, and welfare of the public at large.
 The range of penalties for this category of violation may include license suspension, a fine per individual violation, a fine in lieu of suspension of up to \$100,000, and/or license revocation depending on the mitigating and aggravating circumstances.
-Sanctions may also include restrictions on the license.

-- 2. License Violations.
+Sanctions may also include restrictions on the license. - License Violations.
 This category of violation is more severe than a license infraction but generally does not have an immediate impact on the health, safety and welfare of the public at large.
 License violations may include but are not limited to, Advertising and/or marketing violations, packaging or labeling violations that do not directly impact consumer safety, failure to maintain minimum security requirements, failure to keep and maintain adequate business books and records, or minor or clerical errors in the inventory tracking procedures.
 The range of penalties for this category of violation may include a written warning, license suspension, a fine per individual violation, a fine in lieu of suspension of up to \$50,000, and/or license revocation depending on the mitigating and aggravating circumstances.
 Sanctions may also include restrictions on the license. - 3.
 License Infractions.
 This category of violation is the least severe and may include, but is not limited to, failure to display required badges, unauthorized modifications of the Licensed Premises of a minor nature, or failure to notify the State Licensing Authority of a minor change in ownership.
 The range of penalties for this category of violation may include a verbal or written warning, license suspension, a fine per individual violation, and/or a fine in lieu of suspension of up to \$10,000 depending on the mitigating and aggravating circumstances.
 Sanctions may also include restrictions on the license.